-- A. Letter grades, Grading scales, and Percentages.
+A. Letter grades, Grading scales, and Percentages.

-- 1. The student must choose the Audit option at the beginning of the course before any testing/grading, and there can be no changes once the class is underway.
-Students wishing to enter a full-time program must choose the letter grade option.
-Adjunct teachers of framework courses will go over these options/requirements with students.

-- 2. The options are:
+- 1. The student must choose the Audit option at the beginning of the course before any testing/grading, and there can be no changes once the class is underway. - 2.
+The options are:

-- A 100-90%
+A 100-90%

-- B 89-80%
+В 89-80%

-- C 79-70%
+С 79-70%

-- D 69-60%
+D 69-60%

-- F 59-0%
+F 59-0%

-- P/NP (Pass/No Pass)
+P/NP (Pass/No

-- I (Incomplete)

-- AU (Audit)
+AU (Audit)

-- W (Withdraw)
+W (Withdraw)

-- 3. The grade of "I" (Incomplete) will not be used if a student has attended less that fifty percent (50%) of a class, the student status is changed to a "D" with a reason given as "NC" (ACD Non-Completer).

-A grade of "W" (Withdraw) will be assigned to students attending more than fifty percent (50%) of a class but not completing.

-- 4. Percentage scores will be rounded to the nearest whole number.
-For example: 89.5 rounds up to 90%, whereas 89.4 rounds down to 89%. - 5.
-Special grading scales may be used to meet state and national certification, apprenticeship program, or other special requirements. - 6.
-All gradable events which include but are not limited to assignments, performance evaluations, professional skill grades etc. will be recorded in a district designated gradebook and archived both electronically and in the class packet. - 7.
-All grades entered for official transcript grading records will be displayed as letter grades determined by percentages aligned with the Tulsa Tech grading scale listed in Short Term Adult Career Development Classes Section 1A(1). - B. Reporting Grades - 1.
-Grades are recorded by the instructor and reported at the end of the course to ACD in alignment with the Tulsa Tech grading scale. - 2.
+- 3. If a student has attended less that fifty percent (50%) of a class, the student status is changed to a "D" (drop) with a reason given as "NC" (ACD Non-Completer). - 4.
+A grade of "W" (Withdraw) will be assigned to students attending more than fifty percent (50%) of a class but not completing. - 5.
+Percentage scores will be rounded to the nearest whole number.
+For example: 89.5 rounds up to 90%, whereas 89.4 rounds down to 89%. - 6.
+Special grading scales may be used to meet state and national certification, apprenticeship program, or other special requirements. - 7.
+All gradable events which include but are not limited to assignments, performance evaluations, professional skill grades etc. will be recorded in a district designated gradebook and archived electronically in the class packet. - 8.
+All grades entered for official transcript grading records will be displayed as letter grades determined by percentages aligned with the Tulsa Tech grading scale.

+B. Reporting Grades

+- 1. Grades are recorded by the instructor and reported at the end of the course to ACD in alignment with the Tulsa Tech grading scale. - 2.
 The supervisor will direct the entry of grades into the district system. - 3.
 Students may request a transcript from the district registrar.

-Adopted: March 22, 2004 Revised: October 13, 2008
+Adopted: March 22, 2004 Revised: October 13, 2008; July 28, 2021; October 30, 2023; June 28, 2021

-WORK BASED EXPERIENCE
+WORK BASED LEARNING